KenKundert/inform/README.rst

     myprog error: must not be zero: 0

-Any keyword arguments provided will be available in *e.kwargs*, but certain keyword arguments are reserved by messenger.
+Any keyword arguments provided will be available in *e.kwargs*, but certain keyword arguments are reserved by messenger (see above).

 Messenger Class
 ---------------